Cloud Agent Health, Resource Locking, and Scheduling

 export BENCHCI_AGENT_SELF_TEST_READ_MEASUREMENTS=0

-Enable input or measurement reads only after confirming they are safe for your bench.
+Enable input or measurement reads only after confirming they are safe and useful for your bench.

 Health report artifacts on the Agent